Help/Frequently Asked Questions

 All Makeup is done as requested and Hair Styling is done as desired (and what is possible with client’s hair and haircut).
 Some extremely complicated hair styles will require additional time and may be an additional fee.

-Bride’s session includes lashes and integrating client-supplied clip-in extensions if desired, as well as placement of client supplied hairpiece, tiara, flowers, veil etc.
+Sessions includes lashes and integrating client-supplied clip-in extensions if desired,

-Full 2 Hours is scheduled for Portrait Photo-quality Bridal Makeup and Hair.
+Full 2 Hours is scheduled for Portrait Photo-Quality Makeup and Hair.

 Good, clean work takes time, and 2 hours should be sufficient in case of last minute changes or delays.
 (Christine will usually arrive 5 to 10 minutes before the appointment time to set up and need 5 to 10 minutes after finishing to pack up.)